Tag: China Crypto Ban

 China’s Ban Removed the Anchor Bid

 A correlation cannot survive when one asset loses its largest marginal buyer.
-The divergence between Bitcoin and gold was engineered.
+The divergence between Bitcoin and gold was not organic.

 Diagnosing a Structural Problem as Behavioral

-When JPMorgan’s Greg Caffrey remarked that Bitcoin’s behavior “doesn’t make sense” alongside gold, he framed the divergence as an identity crisis.
-He concluded Bitcoin must be “tech beta” or a risk proxy.
+When JPMorgan strategist Greg Caffrey remarked that Bitcoin’s behavior “doesn’t make sense” alongside gold, he framed the divergence as an identity crisis.
+His conclusion was familiar: Bitcoin must be tech beta or a generalized risk proxy.

 Buying the “Broken Hedge”